-A Provisional Sum, more commonly known as a PS, is an allowance that the builder has made to complete a task under the contract.
-It covers labour only or labour and materials.
-They are useful when the final selections have not been completed or it is simply not possible to include in a quote due to factors that are unknown at the time of the contract signing.
+A Provisional Sum (PS) is an allowance that the builder has made to complete a task under the contract.
+It can cover labour only, or labour and materials.
+A PS is often used when the final selections have not been completed or it’s simply not possible to include in a quote due to factors that are unknown at the time of the contract signing.

 Prime Cost Item (PC)

 A Prime Cost (PC) item is a dollar figure allowance used in building quotes and contracts for materials such as appliances, sinks, taps etc, where the final selection of those items is still to be confirmed.
 Note that the allowance for a PC item only covers the supply of that item.
 Any labour associated with the installation of that item should either be included in the contract or listed separately as a provisional sum.